jtulak/huefri/README.md

 b = Bridge('ip_of_your_bridge')

 # Press the button on the bridge and call connect()
 # within 30 seconds (this only needs to be run a single time).
 # The secret will be saved into HOME_DIR/.python_hue file.
 b.connect()
 ~~~~

-For Tradfri secret code (16 characters long string), look at
+For Tradfri secret code (16 characters long string), huefri will guide you if
-[pytradfri](https://github.com/ggravlingen/pytradfri) readme.
-(This is a
+the identity or secret fields in config file are empty.
+You will need the
-temporary hotfix after IKEA and pytradfri changed API.
-Proper changes coming.)
+Security Code printed on the back of your gateway.

 Because Tradfri gateway is changing the order of bulbs after every reboot,
 Huefri sorts the bulb using numbers in their names.
 That is, it takes a name of